ans-group/docs.ukfast.co.uk/source/ecloud/vault/integrations/cpanel.md

 6. Ensure that you receive a success message:

->  "Success: The destination “Vault” validated."
+>  "Success: The destination "Vault" validated."

 Once you have validated connection to your Vault and tweaked your backup configuration options to your liking, you should be ready to go!